Enjoy Your Journey Into Modeling – Take these Simple Steps & Learn How With…

-If you have no prior experience of dealing with these talent managers or even modeling agencies, you are going to face problem at the time of negotiation.
-Your professional model career can suffer because of this.
+If you have no prior experience of dealing with these talent managers or even modeling agencies, you are going to face problems at the time of negotiation.
+And, your professional model career can suffer because of this.

-Below are some modeling tips about model management contracts to help you know how to negotiate.
-Knowledge can help when you get listed with talent management companies.
-You need to know what to look for before signing management agreements.
+Below, find some modeling tips about management contracts to help you know how to negotiate.
+Knowledge helps when you get listed with talent management companies.

 Disclaimer: I am not an attorney nor a legal adviser and I suggest for you to hire one.
 This is especially true if you don’t understand the paperwork involved in listing with a modeling agency.

-What Kind of Talent Management Contract are You Signing?
+What Kind of Model Management Contract are You Signing?

 When it comes to negotiating with a model management company, you need to be clear in your mind regarding what type of contract you are signing.

-Generally speaking, there are two types of talent management contracts.
+Generally speaking, you’ll find two types of talent management contracts.
 These are:

-On the other hand, with the non-exclusive contract, you can work with any agency you want.
+On the other hand, when you sign a non-exclusive contract, you can work with any agency you want.

-Unless you are signing with one of the top people in the country who either works for, or can get you listed with the biggest agents such as Ford, Elite or Next Model Agency New York, I would suggest the non-exclusive if at all possible.
+So, unless you are signing with one of the top people in the country – who either works for, or can get you listed with the biggest agents such as Ford, Elite or Next Model Agency New York, I suggest the non-exclusive if at all possible.